24Ryou/Codewars/codewars.md

 string_to_number = int
 ```
 # Convert string to camel case
 Complete the method/function so that it converts dash/underscore delimited words into camel casing.
 The first word within the output should be capitalized **only** if the original word was capitalized (known as Upper Camel Case, also often referred to as Pascal case).

 ### Examples

-`"the-stealth-warrior"` gets converted to `"theStealthWarrior"`
-`"The_Stealth_Warrior"` gets converted to `"TheStealthWarrior"`
-Complete the method/function so that it converts dash/underscore delimited words into camel casing.
-The first word within the output should be capitalized **only** if the original word was capitalized (known as Upper Camel Case, also often referred to as Pascal case).

-### Examples